Hen Party Planning Checklist for Wiltshire | 2026 Guide

 Reserve slots for horse riding at a selected equestrian centre.

-Confirm the number of riders, their experience levels, and chosen trek duration with the centre.
+Confirm rider numbers, experience levels and trek length with the centre.

 Finalize hot air balloon booking or have a backup activity ready.